 The creditors' meeting will vote on the plan within 15 days from the plan being submitted to it.
 The plan may propose any lawful measure of resolution of the company's insolvency as the Bankruptcy Act allows flexibility in this respect.

-Creditors will be placed in classes, according to criteria proposed in the plan.
-The plan will usually provide for a class of secured and unsecured claims, as well as a class of shareholders' claims.
-These classes can be also divided into separate classes, in order to group together the claims which are substantially the same as regards their legal rights and their commercial nature.
+Creditors will be placed in classes, according to the criteria proposed in the plan.
+The plan will usually provide for classes of secured claims (with certain exceptions, the plan is to provide for a separate class for each secured claim), a class of unsecured claims and subordinated claims, as well as a class of shareholders' claims.
+These classes (other than the secured claims classes) can be also divided into separate classes, in order to group together the claims which are substantially the same as regards their legal rights and their commercial nature.

-Creditors will vote on the plan by classes; a majority by number of creditors and by amount of claims in each class combined with the approval of the simple majority of votes (based on the amount of their claims) of the present creditors is needed for the plan to be approved.
-Creditors whose claims are not impaired by the plan will be deemed to have approved the plan.
+Creditors will vote on the plan by classes; a majority by number of creditors and by amount of claims in each class combined with the approval of each class of secured claim and the approval of the simple majority of votes (based on the amount of their claims) of the present creditors is needed for the plan to be approved.
+A class of creditors whose claims are not impaired by the plan and a class of creditors in which no creditor voted on the plan will be deemed to have approved the plan.

 If the creditor's meeting approved the plan, the plan is submitted for final confirmation to the court.
 A plan approved by the creditor's meeting will be confirmed by the court subject to several tests, most importantly, from the point of view of legality, the best interest (being the likely pay out in bankruptcy).
-The court may also substitute the approval of the plan by a particular class of claims if (i) the relevant plan will not be noticeably worse in the position of such class, (ii) a majority of the classes voted in favour of the plan by the required majority, and (iii) the present creditors with a simple majority of votes (counted based on the amount of their claims) voted in favour of plan too.
+The court may also substitute the approval of the plan by a particular class of claims if (i) the relevant plan will not be noticeably worse in the position of such class, (ii) a majority of the classes voted in favour of the plan by the required majority, and (iii) the present creditors with a simple majority of votes (counted based on the amount of their claims) voted in favour of the plan too.

-If the court rejects the plan, it will discontinue the restructuring proceeding and declare bankruptcy over debtor' assets.
+If the court rejects the plan, it will discontinue the restructuring proceedings and declare bankruptcy over debtor' assets.
 If the court confirms the plan, it will simultaneously rule on termination of the restructuring.
 The plan becomes effective upon publication of the court resolution on confirmation of the plan in the Commercial Gazette.

-Unless otherwise provided for in the plan, the plan will not affect the rights of creditors to recover their original claims against co-debtors and guarantors of the debtor, nor will it affect the rights of creditors to satisfy their original secured claims from the assets of third parties.
+The plan will not affect the rights of creditors to recover their original claims against co-debtors and guarantors of the debtor, nor will it affect the rights of creditors to satisfy their original secured claims from the assets of third parties.

-Impact on Third Party Rights
+Impact on Third Party Rights Bankruptcy